vib-tcp/project_github_microcredential/git_and_github_concepts/git_concepts.md

 Git allows to create tags to mark specific points in the timeline of your repository.
 Tags can be used to specify specific versions of the code in a project.
 They can also be used to denote significant milestones in the development process.
 You can use `git tag <tag_name>` to add a tag to a commit in your timeline.
 It is important to note that tags must be included in the push command.
 When you push, you need to add `<tag_name>`to push a specific tag or `--tags` to push all tags.
 To remove a tag, use `git tag -d <tag_name>` to delete a specific tag, but you also need to delete it manually on github.

+**A note on releases:** Releases are a GitHub feature.
+They work on top of the tags feature and provide a way of packaging and distributing specific versions of the project.
+In addition to including release notes, releases can also have downloadable assets, like software source code.

 ## Branches
 A branch is an independent timeline that roots from the main timeline.
 You can use it to work independently on same project, to experiment without risk, etc.